Decremental Single-Source Shortest Paths on Undirected Graphs in Near-Linear Total Update Time: From Approximate Balls to Approximate SSSP

-A second prerequisite from~\cite{HenzingerKNFOCS13} tells us when we may apply a variant of the triangle inequality to argue about the levels of nodes.
+A second prerequisite from~\cite{HenzingerKNSICOMP16} tells us when we may apply a variant of the triangle inequality to argue about the levels of nodes.

-\begin{lemma}[\cite{HenzingerKNFOCS13}] Let $ (u, v) $ be an edge of $ H'' $ such that $ \lev (v) + w_{H''} (u, v) \leq L $.
-If $ (u, v) $ is not stretched and after the previous update in $ G $ the level of $ u $ was less than $ \infty $, then for the current level of $ u $ we have $ \lev (u) \leq \lev (v) + w_{H''} (u, v) $. \end{lemma} Note that condition (2) simply captures the property of the monotone ES-tree that once the level of a node exceeds $ L $ it is set to $ \infty $ and will never be decreased anymore.
-At the initialization (i.e., before the first update in $ H'' $), conditions~(1) and~(2) are fulfilled automatically.
+\begin{lemma}[\cite{HenzingerKNSICOMP16}] Let $ (u, v) $ be an edge of $ H'' $ such that $ \lev (v) + w_{H''} (u, v) \leq L $.
+If $ (u, v) $ is not stretched and after the previous update in $ G $ the level of $ u $ was less than $ \infty $, then for the current level of~$ u $ we have $ \lev (u) \leq \lev (v) + w_{H''} (u, v) $. \end{lemma} Note that the second precondition simply captures the property of the monotone ES-tree that once the level of a node exceeds $ L $ it is set to $ \infty $ and will never be decreased anymore.
+At the initialization (i.e., before the first update in $ H'' $), the first precondition is fulfilled automatically as no edge is stretched yet.

-To count the additive error from rounding the edge weights, we define, for every node $ u $ and every $ 0 \leq i \leq p-1 $, the function $ h (u, i) $ as follows:
+To count the additive error from rounding the edge weights, we define, for every node~$ u $ and every $ 0 \leq i \leq p-1 $, the function $ h (u, i) $ as follows: